C5 Use Class & Holiday Let Planning Permission UK — Architect's Guide

 If you are interested in learning more about Permitted Development and Article 4, you can click the link.

-• Class C5 (Short-Term Let Homes) – A new use class for properties used as short-term holiday accommodation (e.g. Airbnbs, vacation cottages).
-This separates holiday lets from ordinary dwellings (Class C3) in the eyes of planning law.
+• Class C5 (Short-Term Let Homes) — A new dedicated use class for properties used as short-term holiday accommodation, such as Airbnbs and vacation cottages.
+This formally separates holiday lets from ordinary dwellings (Class C3).
+The significance of this is that what was previously a grey area becomes a defined planning category — one that councils can actively control.

-• Article 4 Directions – Local authorities can use Article 4 powers to remove permitted development rights.
-In areas under an Article 4 Direction for short-term lets, you will need to apply for permission to start a holiday let (and sometimes even to continue one).
-This is already in effect in some communities and could expand alongside the C5 rollout.
+• Article 4 Directions — This is where it gets serious.
+Local authorities can use Article 4 powers to remove permitted development rights in specific areas.
+If your site falls within an Article 4 Direction targeting holiday lets, you will need full planning permission — even to continue operating an existing let.
+This is already in effect in parts of the country and is expanding.
+It is not a technicality.
+Enforcement action is real.

 How to Future-Proof Your Holiday Let or Airbnb Project